HL7/smart-app-launch/spec/conformance/index.md

 As an alternative to using a FHIR CapabilityStatement, the authorization endpoints accepted by a FHIR resource server can be exposed as a Well-Known Uniform Resource Identifiers (URIs) [(RFC5785)][well-known] JSON document.

-FHIR endpoints requiring authorization MUST serve a JSON document at the location formed by appending `/.well-known/smart-configuration` to their base URL.
+FHIR endpoints requiring authorization SHALL serve a JSON document at the location formed by appending `/.well-known/smart-configuration` to their base URL.
 Contrary to RFC5785 Appendix B.4, the `.well-known` path component may be appended even if the FHIR endpoint already contains a path component.

 ### Request